mturk/svcbatch/README.md

 * **Starting services**

-  To manually start the service use either `sc` or Microsoft Services GUI application.
+  To manually start the service use either `svcbatch`, `sc` or Microsoft Services GUI application.

-  SvcBatch will append any additional arguments from the service start application to the batch file's existing arguments defined at install time.
+  SvcBatch will append any additional arguments from the service start application to the script file's existing arguments defined at install time.

   Since SvcBatch version **3.0.0**, you can use the